gapskris/DataScience/Python/Python Interview practise questions.md

 ### Basic
 **1. Question:**
-Write a function that takes a list of numbers and returns the sum.
+Write a function that takes a list of numbers and

 **Answer:**